Housing in Multiple Occupation (HMO)

 What is a HMO?

 A HMO (Housing in Multiple Occupation) is when you have a minimum of 3 people in 2 households living together who are sharing amenities.
-If there are 5 or more people in 2 or more households, then this property must have a HMO Licence.
+The property will only become Licensable if there are 5 or more people in 2 or more households.
+However, we are introducing Additional Licensing into the West Bromwich area.
+This means that if you live in the affected area, you will need a licence even if there are only 3 people in 2 households.
+For more information please visit our Additional Licensing page.

 - A building or flat in which more than one household shares a basic amenity, e.g. bathroom, toilet or cooking facilities.
 This is known as the 'standard test' or the 'self-contained flat test'.